taesung1993/calculatorJS/README.md

 The calculatorJS is my first work using Javascript.
 This work consists of 1 html, 5 csss and 2 js.
 ## Order of operation
 1. First screen
-  If you enter this url(https://taesung1993.github.io/calculatorJS/), you can look at following as
+  -If you enter this url(https://taesung1993.github.io/calculatorJS/), you can look at following as